BrainSymphony: A parameter-efficient multimodal foundation model for brain dynamics with limited data: Methods

-The objective is to integrate these two representations into a unified embedding:
+The objective is to integrate these two modality-specific representations into a joint multimodal embedding:

-where $d_h$ is the dimensionality of the shared multimodal latent space.
-These fused embeddings serve as input to downstream modules for classification or regression tasks (e.g., sex classification or age prediction).
+where $d$ is the dimensionality of the shared latent space.
+The fused representation is then passed to downstream modules for tasks such as sex classification, age prediction, or unsupervised network identification.

-To effectively combine these two complementary modalities—which originate from distinct representational spaces and reflect different biological properties—we employ an \textit{adaptive gating} mechanism.
-Unlike naive concatenation or static averaging, adaptive gating allows the model to dynamically modulate the contribution of each modality per region and per subject.
-This mechanism is particularly advantageous in multimodal neuroimaging, where the relative importance of functional versus structural information may vary across brain regions or cognitive conditions.
-By learning a soft gating signal, the model aligns embeddings from different spaces and produces a coherent joint representation.
+A naive strategy would be to concatenate $\mathbf{E}_{\mathrm{fMRI}}$ and $\mathbf{E}_{\mathrm{SC}}$ or average them.
+However, such approaches assume that both modalities contribute equally across all brain regions and subjects.
+In reality, the balance between structure and function is highly heterogeneous: in some regions, stable anatomical constraints dominate, while in others, dynamic functional fluctuations carry more predictive information.
+To address this, BrainSymphony employs an \textit{adaptive gating mechanism} (Fig.~\ref{fig:schematic}c, right).
+This mechanism learns a soft, region-specific weighting of the two modalities, enabling the model to dynamically adjust the contribution of fMRI versus structural embeddings for each ROI and each subject.

-\paragraph{Adaptive Gating Fusion.} We define the fused embedding at each region as a convex combination of the fMRI and structural embeddings, weighted by a learned gate:
+The adaptive gate can be viewed as a biologically inspired filter that determines, for every region, whether its representation should lean more heavily on dynamic activity or on anatomical scaffolding.
+This flexibility allows BrainSymphony to align embeddings from fundamentally different representational spaces and to generate a coherent, unified latent representation.
+In doing so, it captures both subject-specific variability and universal organizational principles—an essential property for building robust, generalizable multimodal brain models.